isabella232/marky-compare/README.md

 # marky-compare
-> check how marky's markup compares to github's
+> check how npm's markup compares to github's

 ## up and running